Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid

 Zaha Hadid’s architectural style was manifesting motion, fragmentation, deconstruction and parametric architecture.
-Irregular forms of geometry and dynamic patterns of deconstructionism and parametric design architecture were a reaction against straight lines and simple geometry of modern architecture.
+Irregular forms of geometry and dynamic patterns of deconstructionism and parametric design architecture were a reaction against the straight lines and the simple geometry of modern architecture.

 Zaha Hadid Drawings